-Fresh cherry vanilla snow cone syrup is a great way to use those summer cherries.
+Healthy snow cone syrup is a great way to use those summer cherries.
 No sugar added to the syrup and makes a fun snack for kids and adults.

 I don’t know about you, but I love when cherry season rolls around every summer.
 They’re easy to find in most grocery stores right now, and for a decent price.
-I love eating cherries raw as they are, but I also enjoy creating with them too!

 It’s easy to reach for ice cream or popsicles, but what about the childhood favorite – snow cones?!
 Even as an adult I enjoy eating snow cones, and so do my kiddos.

 Making this healthy snow cone syrup is easy too.
 Making the syrup with fresh cherries is so different than the cherry flavored stuff found in stores.
 Homemade tastes fresh, and the added vanilla gives the syrup even more flavor.